Svitlana Demchenko: Biography

 She competed in the 2021 Women's Chess World Cup, where she pushed 35th seed Karina Cyfka to tiebreaks in the first round despite being rated more than 300 points lower, losing in the second set of rapid tiebreaks.

 Launching in 2021, "Svitlana’s Smart Moves" is an educational show on ChessBase, hosted by Svitlana Demchenko and Arne Kaehler.
 Svitlana has also authored several training courses for ChessBase on openings and strategy.

 She is an active chess streamer on Twitch under the name "SvetaStream".

 Personal life

-She studies medicine at the University of Ottawa.
+She studied medicine at the University of Ottawa.